nateranda/archbox/README.md

 The install method changes from month to month so I'm not hard-coding it into the install script.
 Just pick what you like the best and go from there.

 ## Swapfile
-Do this after mounting the main partition but before pacstrap.
+Do this after arch-chroot.
 Create the swapfile with:

-    dd if=/dev/zero of=/mnt/swapfile bs=1M count=4096 status=progress
+    dd if=/dev/zero of=/swapfile bs=1M count=4096 status=progress
-    chmod 600 /mnt/swapfile
+    chmod 600 /swapfile
-    mkswap /mnt/swapfile
+    mkswap /swapfile
-    swapon /mnt/swapfile
+    swapon /swapfile

+Then, add `/swapfile none swap defaults 0 0` to the end of `/etc/fstab`.

 ## GRUB
 Install on DOS with: